Last Updated on April 27, 2020 by Bakari Chavanu

-You can use it to quickly copy and paste text, format selected text, convert text to title case, do quick Google searches, and much more.
+You can use PopClip to quickly copy and paste text, format selected text, convert text to title case, do quick Google searches, and much more.
 See my article for more about PopClip.

 Where to Next

-It does take time to learn and incorporate the applications I reference in this article, but I guarantee you, you'll regain that time and a lot more when you start bringing Mac automation tools into your daily workflow.
+It does take some time and effort to learn how to use the applications I reference in this article, but I guarantee you, you'll regain that time and a lot more when you start bringing Mac automation tools into your daily workflow.

 Sorry that this post was not useful for you!